williamhenderson02/Programming-Paradigms-Coursework-2/README.md

 The basic variant will be ran if no rule supplied from makefile or command line

-Letters A and B are used to visualise the basic variant and letters A-Z for the advanced variant
+White and Black are used to visualise the basic variant and letters A-Z for the advanced variant